Jerry Walsh

-He was capped twenty-six times by Ireland as a centre between 1960 and 1967.
+Born in Cork, he was capped twenty-six times by Ireland as a centre between 1960 and 1967.
 That Walsh's prowess was mainly defensive was shown by his scoring record: it was not until his 26th appearance that he managed a try for Ireland.
 But the occasion, that famous victory at Sydney Cricket Ground, could scarcely have been bettered.
 With that he retired, in order better to pursue his career as a doctor.